 - Observe a fellow Cuyamaca College teacher (arrange dates in advance).
-Submit a brief summary of what you learned.
+Submit your Completed Activity form with a brief summary of what you learned.

 - Take a class about education or related to your teaching area for up to 10 hours of flex credit.
 Note that you may not get flex credit and salary advancement for the same class.

 - Attend a conference about education or related to your teaching area for up to 8 hours per day of credit.
 Note that you may not get flex credit during a regular teaching day if you are missing class to attend.

 - Watch online video related to teaching or your subject area.
 For credit, submit a Completed Activity form with the URLs (web addresses) and a few sentences describing what you learned.
 Here are a few sources:

 - The League for Innovation Innovation iStream offers a wide variety of free, helpful resources including conference presentations and multimedia training.
 Use your campus email address to get an account, propose some resources to study (include the time for each), and write a summary for up to 5 hours of flex credit.
 Consider Getting Results, an online course for community college educators or the Innovator Spotlight conference presentations (User Name: firstname.lastname@example.org,

 - Teaching Channel site videos are geared to k-12 teaching.